ark-lang/ark/docs/REFERENCE.md

 |\oNNN|octal number|
 |\xNN|hex number|

-## Type Inference
-The syntax for type inference is nearly identical to a typical variable declaration, all you have to do is omit the type, for instance:

-	my_type := 5;
-	my_double := 5.3;

-Type-inference is still an early implementation, decimal values will be stored as doubles as opposed to floats.
-This is so you don't lose precision.
-Type-inference works with variables, literals, and function calls.
-For instance:

-	a := 5;
-	b := 10;
-	c := a + b * 2;

-## Tuples
-A tuple is define similarly to a variable, however you specify the types in parenthesis.
-For
-instance:

-	mut my_tuple: (int, int);

-To initialize the tuple with values, we use a similar notation to the tuples signature, and we wrap the values in parenthesis.
-The order should be corresponding to the types in the signature, for instance:

-	// this is valid
-	mut my_type: (int, double) = (10, 3.4);

-	// the following errors, note the order of the types/values mut another_type: (int, double) = (3.4, 10);

 ### Mutability
 When a variable is mutable, it can be mutated or changed.
 When a variable is immutable, it cannot be changed.
-By default, Alloy assumes that a variable you define is immutable.
+By default, Alloy assumes that a variable you've defined is immutable.
-You can however, specify the `mut` keyword, this will indicate to the compiler that you intend to modify the variable later on in the code.
+You can however, specify the `mut` keyword before the declaration.
+This will inform the compiler that you intend to modify the variable later in the program.
 For instance:

 	x: int = 5;
 	x = 10;         // ERROR: x is constant!